-From year 1 onwards children will be assessed for accuracy using the school’s chosen running record (Assertive Mentoring).
+From year 2 onwards, children will be assessed for accuracy using the school’s chosen running record (Assertive Mentoring).
 This should happen once every half term to ensure that children are on the correct book banding.
 Books for reading at home are matched to instructional level (90-95% accuracy).
 When children have completed the scheme book bandings they become ‘free readers’.
 They can then select their own reading book either from the library, the class reading area or from home.
-Children should complete the ‘5 finger test’ with an adult during 1:1 reading time to ensure that the book is the correct level of difficulty.
+Book banding is determined according to fluency and comprehension of the text.

 Frequent readers: These children will be identified by English leaders and communicated to class teachers.
 These children will be listened to reading their reading book on a daily basis.

 At Beaconside we put a strong emphasis on the teaching of basic writing skills and provide many opportunities to write for varied purposes across the curriculum.
 We believe that writing should be meaningful and related to real-life contexts, in order to motivate and engage our pupils whilst giving children opportunities to write creatively based on high quality texts.

 Children will understand from an early age that their writing will be read by other people, and so their writing should be accurate, legible and set out appropriately.

 All classrooms should have written work produced by the children on display.
 Any work displayed should celebrate time and effort put in by children, high levels of skill or good presentation.
 Displays should also highlight good examples of adult handwriting which is joined.